Generic name: rizatriptan [ RYE-za-TRIP-tan ]

 What happens if I miss a dose?

-Since rizatriptan is used as needed, it does not have a daily dosing schedule.
-Call your doctor promptly if your symptoms do not improve after using rizatriptan.
+Since Maxalt-MLT is used when needed, it does not have a daily dosing schedule.
+Call your doctor if your symptoms do not improve after using this medicine.

 What happens if I overdose?